 Norwegian Air Shuttle ASA, commercially branded “Norwegian”, is a publicly traded low-cost airline listed on the Oslo Stock Exchange.

-The company is the second largest airline in Scandinavia and has a route portfolio that stretches across Europe into North Africa and the Middle East.
-The airline currently operates 359 routes to 121 destinations.
+The company is the second largest airline in Scandinavia and has a route portfolio that stretches across Europe into North Africa, the Middle East, Asia and the US.
+The airline currently operates 416 routes to 126 destinations.

 With competitive prices and customer friendly solutions and service, the company has experienced significant growth over the previous years.
-In 2012, 17.7 million passengers travelled with the airline.
-Norwegian has subsidiaries and associated companies involved with commercial banking and telephone services.
+In 2013, more than 20 million passengers travelled with the airline.
+Norwegian has subsidiaries and associated companies involved with commercial banking and cargo services.
 These investments are believed to enhance ancillary revenue and exploit the potential for synergies with the airline, such as a well-known brand name, a large customer base and a well-proven and cost-efficient distribution channel through www.norwegian.com.

 New and more environmentally friendly fleet

 Norwegian is modernizing its fleet by continously replacing older aircraft with new state-of-the-art Boeing 737-800s.
 In 2007, Norwegian entered into an agreement with Boeing to purchase 42 737-800s, an order that has since been extended several times.
 In January 2012, Norwegian placed an order with both Boeing and Airbus to purchase 222 aircraft - wherof 100 Boeing 737 MAX8, 22 Boeing 737-800 and 100 Airbus A320neo.
 The order is Europe's largest ever single aircraft order.
 When the airline's older 737-300s are phased out, it will have one of the most modern, efficient and environmentally friendly fleets in commercial operation.